Back to Banyan Hills Insights

 A leap forward for the Canopy platform has been the platform’s ability to offer greater customization options to customers.
 Customers can build their own information and user experience and customize the use of available information to create and manage solutions unique to their business.

-A private equity firm that owns an industrial refrigeration equipment manufacturer engaged Banyan Hills Technologies to build software that could be used for remote monitoring and management.
+A private equity firm that owns an industrial refrigeration equipment manufacturer (this links to the industrial refrigeration case study) engaged Canopy to build software that could be used for remote monitoring and management.

 An onsite manager working at an industrial refrigeration site reported that as soon as he was able to access to the software system, he noticed the Safety KPI indicated that two of his ammonia detectors were disabled.
 The manager called the facility and found that someone had disabled the ammonia detectors a few days earlier while performing maintenance and forgot to reenable them.
 This was a potentially lifesaving catch, preventing an ammonia leak.